johnwight/Cross-platform-Targeting-with-Adobe-Audience-Manager/README.md

 ```

-Step 4: Adobe I/O Events
+### <a name="Set-up-Events">Set Up Adobe I/O Events</a>

-With Adobe I/O Events, you can code event-driven experiences, applications, and custom workflows that leverage and combine the Adobe Experience Cloud, Creative Cloud, and Document Cloud.
+To set up Adobe I/O Events:

-New to I/O Events?
-Before we proceed, We recommend you to read: Step by step guide for Analytics Triggers#Step6:AdobeI/OConsoleIntegration
+1. Create an integration on the Adobe I/O Console.

-Provide your web action URL for I/O Events integration webhook, this is where Trigger messages will be delivered by I/O Events.
+1. Provide your web action URL for the I/O Events integration webhook.
+This is where Trigger messages will be delivered by I/O Events.